Railslide/railslide-blog/content/cryptography/create-gpg-key-with-subkeys.md

 Slug: create-gpg-key-with-subkeys
 Summary: A step by step guide for creating a GPG key with subkeys.

 I wanted to create a GPG key - so far so good.
 The problem is that I also wanted to use GPG on multiple devices, ideally even on my phone.
-I could have - _in theory_ - copied the key over to all the needed machines, but that would have been a terrible ide.
+I could have - _in theory_ - copied the key over to all the needed machines, but that would have been a terrible idea.
 What if I lose my phone/laptop?
 My key would be compromised and I'd be left with no other choice than revoking it and losing all the previous signatures.

 That's when subkeys come in.